beast-dev/doc/pages/beast/programs/beast_treetracer.md

 ### Citing TreeTracer

-The recommended citation for this program is: TBA
+The recommended citation for this program is:

+Hong SL, Brusselmans M, Klaps J, Carvalho LM, Magee AF, Suchard MA, Rambaut A and Baele G (2026) Tree convergence and mixing in Bayesian phylogenetics Using TreeTracer. *In preparation*.

 {% include links.html %}